DRIVER-EU/node-test-bed-adapter/README.md

   - IP address and port
   - local time
 - Discover existing topics (call method loadMetadataForTopics with empty array)

-### To be done

-- Add support for Confluence's schema registry:
+- Added support for Confluence's schema registry:
   - note that this involves using a magic byte and schemaID as part of the message, e.g. see kafka-avro on Github
   - also, it seems that the schema registry does not support sub-schema's, so we need to flatten them.
+Created a tool for that, [avro-schema-parser](npmjs.org/avro-schema-parser)
+  - Schema's are automatically loaded on startup from the registry.
+Topics that have no corresponding schema are ignored!
+For a list of schema's, see [here](github.com/DRIVER-EU/avro-schemas).
+- Create AVRO schema for Configuration, Log and Heartbeat message

+### To be done

+- Automatically publish schema's to the registry.
+- Test configuration, log and heartbeat schema's
 - Add to Travis CI
-- Validate published XML messages
-- Send XML messages
-- Create AVRO schema for Configuration message?:
 - Pause consuming messages remotely
 - Pause publishing messages remotely
-- Add option to publish unvalidated messages

-- REST interface -> not directly in here: we will create a new project, test-bed-rest-service, using this adapter.

 # Build